nonsignificantp/stats-roadmap/README.md

-# Stats roadmap
+# Stats road-map

-#### Motivation
+Hi, I'm a junior data scientist coming from clinical research.
+I've gained experience with experimental design, causal inference and basic statistical analysis while becoming a physician at Buenos Aires University.
+I've always being inclined towards epidemiology and statistics, gaining a profound love of stats and math as an adult.
+It was only a matter of time before I found out about data science and machine learning.
+From then on, I haven't stop reading, watching lectures, programming and practicing with datasets.
+Coming from a field outside computer science or economics gave me a different approach on learning the needed skills, but also a different set of problems to solve on my way.
+Because of this, I decided to keep a record of all materials that help me to achieve those 'eureka' moments.
+I hope this list helps you too, feel free to push changes or ideas!

 ## Books

-[Practical Regression and Anova using R](https://cran.r-project.org/doc/contrib/Faraway-PRA.pdf): If you ever wonder how to do a regression fit step by step by hand, then this is the place to go.
-It also explain all parts of the output summary and how each one is calculated.

 [The hundred page machine learning book](http://themlbook.com/wiki/doku.php): A beautifully crafted book with python examples and a friendly introduction on the mathematics behind lots of algorithms.
 It also takes you to the work flow of problem solving in ML.

+[An introduction to statistical learning with applications in R](https://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf): A good second step before reading one of the bibles of machine learning.

+[The elements of statistical learning](https://web.stanford.edu/~hastie/ElemStatLearn/): A masterpiece that soon or later one has to read.
+Above the level of hundred-page machine learning but below Machine learning by Murphy.

 [Machine Learning: A probabilistic perspective](https://doc.lagout.org/science/Artificial%20Intelligence/Machine%20learning/Machine%20Learning_%20A%20Probabilistic%20Perspective%20%5BMurphy%202012-08-24%5D.pdf): Amazing book that starts with stats and probability concept.
 Requires high knowledge on math and related concepts.
 A good book to start, stop and come back from time to time to realize that you understand more that the previous time.

+[Practical Regression and Anova using R](https://cran.r-project.org/doc/contrib/Faraway-PRA.pdf): If you ever wonder how to do a regression fit step by step by hand, then this is the place to go.
+It also explain all parts of the output summary and how each one is calculated.

 [Forecasting: Principles and Practice](https://otexts.com/fpp2/): A comprehensive introduction to forecasting methods using R.

-[The elements of statistical learning](https://web.stanford.edu/~hastie/ElemStatLearn/): A masterpiece that soon or later one has to read.
-Above the level of hundred-page machine learning but below Machine learning by Murphy.
+[Regression modeling strategies](https://www.springer.com/la/book/9781441929181): Commonly used clinical prediction models.
+The author is a clinical researcher, so this is stats through the eyes of a doctor.

 #### Experimental design & epidemiology